kpobrien/JosephsonCircuits.jl/README.md

 [JosephsonCircuits.jl](https://github.com/kpobrien/JosephsonCircuits.jl) supports the following:
 * Nonlinear simulations in which the user defines a circuit, the drive current, frequency, and number of harmonics and the code calculates the node flux or node voltage at each harmonic.
 * Linearized simulations about the nonlinear operating point calculated above.
 This simulates the small signal response of a periodically time varying linear circuit and is useful for simulating parametric amplification and frequency conversion in the undepleted (strong) pump limit.
-Calculation of node fluxes (or node voltages) and X parameters, which are a nonlinear generalization of scattering parameters [4-5].
+Calculation of node fluxes (or node voltages) and scattering parameters of the linearized circuit [4-5].
 * Linear simulations of linear circuits.
 Calculation of node fluxes (or node voltages) and scattering parameters.
 * Calculation of symbolic capacitance and inverse inductance matrices.